cihernand/webapp_raspberrypi/README.md

 Installation requirements:

-#You may need to install the Python and MySQL development headers and libraries like so:
+#You may need to install the Python and MySQL development headers and libraries like so: \newline
-sudo apt-get install python3-dev sudo apt-get install  libmysqlclient-dev  mysql-server
+sudo apt-get install python3-dev \newline sudo apt-get install  libmysqlclient-dev  mysql-server \newline

 #Install Virtual Environment